Bridge Inspections in 2022—Everything You Need to Know

 Here are some of the main techniques inspectors use for bridge inspections:

 - Acoustic inspections.
 With a hammer, chain drag, or some other tool inspectors observe changes in sound pitch on the bridge.
-This kind of testing can be used to detect splits or separations in the materials used to make the bridge, such as delamination or coating splits.
+Acoustic testing can be used to detect splits or separations in the materials used to make the bridge, such as delamination or coating splits.

 - Thermal inspections.
 Thermal or infrared data can detect changes in infrared radiation from the surface of a bridge, which could indicate degradation or delamination in the concrete.